Acherontemys: History and classification

 The turtle was collected from rocks exposed along a coal seam in the Northern Pacific Railroads Northwestern Improvement Company No. 4 Mine.
 The mine utilized a vertical shaft with hoist to access coal seams being mined, and had a pump system to prevent water influx filling the workings.
 The fossil was spotted and recovered by P.Y.
 Heckman who then passed it on to the Smithsonian for study using paleobotanist Frank Hall Knowlton as an intermediary.
 Due to the nature of the matrix encasing the fossil, which was described by Oliver Perry Hay as "refractory", only the upper surface of the carapace was excavated, leaving the plastron encased at time of description.
 Hay's original descriptions of the genus and species were published in an 1899 Proceedings of the United States National Museum paper along with the species description of Hadrianus schucherti, now placed as Cymatholcus schucherti.
 While no information was given on the derivation of the species name, Hay chose to coin the genus name Acherontemys as a reference to the Acheron river, a "river of the fabled lower world", in combination with the turtle genus Emys.

 Hay expressed wishes that additional specimens might be recovered from the mine to give more understanding of the species.
 However the mine suffered a catastrophic explosion and fire a decade later at 12:45 p.m on October 3, 1909, killing 10 workers and burning down all the mine building except the brick powerhouse.
 The mine was never reopened.

-Acherontemys was originally assigned to the paraphyletic Chelydridae by Hay, a placement maintained by Robert L. Carroll (1988).
+Acherontemys was originally assigned to the Chelydridae by Hay, a placement maintained by Robert L. Carroll (1988).
 J. Howard Hutchison (1992), however, classified it within Emydidae, and this placement was maintained by Evangelos Vlachos (2016), who placed it in the Testudinoidea clade Pan-Emydidae.
 Vlachos notes the extra-wide vertebral scutes as distinguishing A. heckmani from any other testudinoid taxa of North America, though the size is seen in some European geoemydids.